Dance, meet, exercise and relax!

 Folk Expressions

-Regardless of country or region, folk dances are commonly used as way of expressing national pride, religious beliefs, superstitions, and stories based on myth and legend.
+Regardless of country or region, folk dances are commonly used as a way of expressing national pride, religious beliefs, superstitions, and stories based on myth and legend.
 Folk dance is commonly used by performers to convey a message that is intended to be "open-ended" and left to the interpretation of the observer.
-Many U.S. States recognize a particular dance style as their designated "State Dance," so depending on the State you're in, folk dancing can be characterize by a particular dance that is not intended to be the "official" definition of folk dance.
-States are also likely to identify more than just one type of dance that is popular within their State's traditions and history.
-If there is only one category of dance, it's unlikely to be labeled as "folk dance."
+Many U.S. States recognize a particular dance style as their designated "State Dance," so depending on the State you're in, folk dancing can be characterize by a particular dance that is not intended to be the official definition of folk dance.

 Places to Dance Directory